dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 ## How to

-In the first iteration of the experiment, we measured the readability of a number of code snippets as follows:
+In the first iteration of the experiment, I measured the readability of a number of code snippets as follows:

 - A developer agrees to participate in the experiment and a responds to a few questions about themselves about their coding experience and the language they typically work in.
 - They are then shown a snippet of code and a timer is started.